Gathouria/Adopt-Skin/README.md

 - To use the vanilla skin for an animal instead of a custom one, just remove any skins for that creature type from the `/skins` folder

 That's it!
 You're all set.
-(Customized options can be set in the `Config file`, as described below)
+(Customized options can be set in the `Config` file, as described below)

 # Sprite names: